Regents Policy 5402: Policy Generally Prohibiting Contracting for Services

 There shall be a general prohibition on contracting out for services and functions that can be performed by University staff.
 Under exigent and limited circumstances when an outside contract is a solution of last resort, the following shall apply:

-• UC MUST VALUE AND PROTECT ITS EMPLOYEES The University shall prioritize the use of its employees to perform functions and services whenever possible and the use of outside contractors will not cause or facilitate the displacement of university employees.
+• UC MUST VALUE AND PROTECT ITS EMPLOYEES The University shall prioritize the use of its employees to perform functions and services whenever possible and the use of outside contractors will not cause or facilitate the displacement of University employees.

 • EQUAL PAY FOR EQUAL WORK The labor conditions of contract workers shall be protected by ensuring they receive wages and benefits equivalent to what the University provides to its employees, and providing those who have performed services to the University on a long-term and continuous basis the opportunity to become University employees.